slayer/ftpserver/fs/telegram/README.md

 ## Register bot

-Read about telegram bots at https://core.telegram.org/bots/tutorial
+Read about telegram bots at https://core.telegram.org/bots/tutorial.

+Bots are not allowed to contact users.
+You need to make the first contact from the user for which you want to set up the bot.

 ### Quick start